Shin splints when running are the bane of many runners.

-As discussed above, a sudden change in activity levels can cause the pain or make the pain worse.
+- A sudden change in activity levels can cause the pain or make the pain worse.

-Tight calf muscles, weak ankles and a tight Achilles tendon are also thought to contribute to shin splint pain.
+- Tight calf muscles, weak ankles and a tight Achilles tendon are also thought to contribute to shin splint pain.

 If you also have a pair of old, worn running shoes, then it may be a sign to buy a new pair that support your feet properly.